nfrappart/nfrappart.github.io/_posts/2024-11-11-traefik-getting-started-with-docker.markdown

 (...)
 ```

-First we decalre a service named traefik, which will actually the only service managed by this compose file.
+First we declare a service named traefik, which will actually the only service managed by this compose file.
 As usual, we specify the image and version to pull and give the container a name with the `container_name` attribute.
 You will notice the `networks` section where we specify the `traefik` docker network that was created beforehand (refer to [2- Prerequisites](#2--Prerequisites) section).

 Then in the `ports` section we commented out the 8080 which is the insecure port for the dashboard when not using TLS.
 We kept the port 80 but as you will see below, we use some Traefik label to redirect to https.